Milan to Brindisi

 As if by telepathy, every travelling train official had instantly become aware of our situation.
 So for the rest of our VERY long trip, we were guarded assiduously by 5 very intense Italian guards.

 Donna slept like a baby.
 Alas, I was not so lucky since I had not remembered to re-stock a crucial medical aid before we left Lucerne!
-Having finished my Montreux companions' gift of 'wonder pills', I now had to endure, without aidthe full effects of the dreaded stomach virus
+Having finished my Montreux companions' gift of 'wonder pills', I now had to endure, without aid, the full effects of the dreaded stomach virus.

 by kind courtesy of